Ember.Route Class

 This method is called with the controller for the current route and the

-model supplied by the model
+model supplied by the model hook.

-By default, the setupController
+By default, the setupController hook sets the content property of

-the controller to the model
+the controller to the model.

-hook in your Route, it will
+If you implement the setupController hook in your Route, it will

 prevent this default behavior.
 If you want to preserve that behavior

-function, make sure to call
+when implementing your setupController function, make sure to call

 App.PhotosRoute = Ember.Route.extend({